History of Power Electronics

 Some of these brushless motors use a ferromagnetic iron core instead of a permanent magnet for the rotor.
 This is called a "Reluctance Motor".
 Although the structure is simple because it does not use permanent magnets, it has been avoided because of noise, vibration, and large torque fluctuations.
 However, with the advancement of control using power electronics and computers, the range of use is expanding.

 - U = U-phase winding

 - V = V-phase winding

 Until now, servomotors have been the mainstream for controlling the rotation speed of rotors.
 By incorporating a servo mechanism, it has the advantage of automatically controlling the position and speed and is resistant to sudden load fluctuations, but it also has the disadvantage of being driven by a high voltage source.

 In comparison, stepper motors operate in synchronization with pulse signals, so they have the advantage of being able to operate at low voltages and being miniaturized.
 On the other hand, the smoothness of rotation is inferior to that of servo motors.
 The reluctance motor mentioned earlier is also a kind of stepping motor, so these drawbacks are now being eliminated.

 Power Devices -Direct Current and Alternating Current Conversion-

-As a second example of a power device, let's introduce current conversion.
+As a second example of a power device, let's introduce the current conversion.
 As you know, there are direct current (DC) and alternating current (AC) in electric current.
 Most electronic devices operate on DC, but most of the power transmission is done on AC.
 Therefore, it is very important to convert DC and AC to each other.
-And since a lot of electric power is always converted before being used in electronic devices, if the conversion efficiency can be increased by even 0.1%, the overall energy saving effect will be great.
+And since a lot of electric power is always converted before being used in electronic devices, if the conversion efficiency can be increased by even 0.1%, the overall energy-saving effect will be great.